hdShang/arxiv-daily/docs/cs-AI/2025-10-20/papers/251017771v1-seeing-but-not-believing-probing-the-disconnect-between-visual-atten.md

 ---
 layout: default
-title: Seeing but Not Believing: Probing the Disconnect Between Visual Attention and Answer Correctness in VLMs
+title: "Seeing but Not Believing: Probing the Disconnect Between Visual Attention and Answer Correctness in VLMs"
 ---

 # Seeing but Not Believing: Probing the Disconnect Between Visual Attention and Answer Correctness in VLMs